-Offset account is an account which is directly or indirectly related to another account and it reduces the balance of the related account to give us a net balance which is used for calculation, valuation, interpretation, and application in financial statements as the requirement may arise in the course of business and statutory requirements.
+An offset account is an account that is directly or indirectly related to another account, and it reduces the balance of the related account to give us a net balance which is used for calculation, valuation, interpretation, and application in financial statements as the requirement may arise in the course of business and statutory requirements.

 #1 – Reduction in Value

 Offset account limit, in most cases, goes on to reduce the balance of the account to which it is related.
 For example, let’s say we expect 3% of our total receivable of $100,000 has gone bad, so we show $3,000 ($100,000*3%) as provision for doubtful debtsProvision For Doubtful DebtsA bad debt provision refers to the reserve made by a company to set aside an amount computed as a specific percentage of overall doubtful or bad debts that has to be written off in the next year., which is a reduction from debtors value and here provision for doubtful debts is offset account for debtors.
 Also, in a sole proprietorship business, when the owner withdraws the funds for personal use, called drawings, it is an offset account for capital.
 So, for example, if the initial contribution from the owner was $50,000, and the withdrawal for the period is $5,000, it is interpreted that the net capital balance is $45,000 ($50000 – $5000).